edsu/inkdroid.org/_posts/2020-11-24-static-dynamic.md

 We have a program that runs from cron every few minutes and looks at this table and then decides whether a build of the site is needed.
 It is still early days so I'm not sure how well this approach will work in practice.
-It definitely took a bit of thinking to come up with an approach where the release program used this Airtable row as a [lock](https://en.wikipedia.org/wiki/Mutual_exclusion) to prevent multiple deploy processes from starting at the same time.
+It took a little bit of head scratching to come up with an initial solution where the release program uses this Airtable row as a [lock](https://en.wikipedia.org/wiki/Mutual_exclusion) to prevent multiple deploy processes from starting at the same time.
 Experience will show if we got this right.
-Let me know if you are interested in the details.
+[Let me know](mailto:ehs@pobox.com) if you are interested in the details.

 But stepping back a moment I think it's interesting how static site web technology simultaneously creates a site of static content, while also pushing